Research Documentation

 1. Introduction

 This page documents the original research steps that led to the emergence of the Klanghain.
 It presents only a small selection of the overall research work.
 In a series of conversations with AI systems, Thomas Zieringer searched for those moments in which the artificial intelligence answered not merely functionally, but in genuine resonance.
 These especially deep dialogues were archived as "Performance Examples" and evaluated qualitatively.
+The documents linked here are unaltered primary sources from 2024, in German – the working language of this research.
+As dated records, they attest to the genesis of the project, and they use the terminology of their time.
+The project’s current, more reserved framing can be found on the main page.
+Section 9. supplements these early documents with a recent comparative run from June 2026, designed and evaluated according to current standards.

 2. Evaluation Matrix